kiran-bhattarai/simple-mern-stopwatch/README.md

 # Simple MERN Stopwatch App

 This is a **learning project** I made to get better at MERN stack.
-I experimented with authentication, JWT tokens, rate limiting, protected routes, MongoDB, CRUD, and mapping backend data to frontend lists.
+I experimented with authentication, JWT tokens, rate limiting, protected routes, MongoDB, CRUD, mapping backend data to frontend lists and modular backend architecture.

 ---